3 Clinical need and practice

 3.14 During some types of elective cardiac surgery, it may be important that the blood does not clot as quickly as normal.
 In such cases drug treatment (such as heparin) may be given to slow the clotting time.
 Conversely, if the patient's blood does not clot quickly enough, drug treatment with antifibrinolytics (like tranexamic acid) and, desmopressin or allogeneic blood transfusion using platelets, fresh frozen plasma or cryoprecipitate, may be used to speed up the clotting process.
 Coagulation testing in most NHS hospitals takes at least 45 minutes.

 3.15 To manage bleeding, early and sufficient blood product support can be given to patients with major blood loss and to those with dilutional coagulopathy.
 Supportive care with fresh frozen plasma and platelets can be given to patients with severe coagulopathy while the underlying condition is being treated.
 People with haematological disorders such as myelodysplasia or factor VIII inhibitors will need specialist care.
 Pharmacological agents such as prothrombin complex concentrate, fibrinogen concentrate and recombinant VIIa can be used to increase haemostatic capacity.
-The British Committee for Standards in Haematology guidelines on management of major haemorrhage currently state that, during major haemorrhage, prothrombin time and activated partial thromboplastin time should be maintained at less than 1.5 times baseline, platelet count should be maintained at greater than 75 times 109 platelets per litre, and fibrinogen level should be maintained at greater than 1.0 gram per litre.
+The British Committee for Standards in Haematology guidelines on management of major haemorrhage currently state that, during major haemorrhage, prothrombin time and activated partial thromboplastin time should be maintained at less than 1.5 times baseline, platelet count should be maintained at greater than 75 times 109 platelets per litre, and fibrinogen level should be maintained at greater than 1.0 g per litre.
 Transfusion of fresh frozen plasma, platelet and cryoprecipitate should be considered when the levels fall below these figures.

 3.16 Complications related to transfusion include transfusion‑associated graft‑versus‑host disease, administration of an incorrect blood component, haemolytic transfusion reaction, transfusion‑related acute lung injury, febrile reaction, transfusion associated circulatory overload, acute respiratory distress syndrome, multiple organ failure and infections such as HIV, hepatitis A, B and C, and malaria.